Hazard Communication Standard - 65.6.1

 This Standard has been developed to ensure employees at the City and County of Denver are provided the information needed to work safely with hazardous materials.
 This will be accomplished by departments / agencies creating and maintaining an inventory of all hazardous materials used in the workplace; labeling these materials with appropriate warnings; making safety data sheets (SDS) accessible to all employees; and educating employees in the hazards and the proper precautionary and emergency procedures related to the materials in their workplace.

-The goal of this policy is to ensure safe practices are designed to protect each employee from exposure to high sound levels while they perform their duties.
-Although individual susceptibility, personal hobbies, pre-existing medical conditions and age affect individual hearing loss, it is a priority of the City to protect employees from occupational exposures.
+The City and County of Denver has developed the Hearing Conservation Standard to ensure safe practices are designed to protect each employee from exposure to high sound levels while they perform their duties.
+Although individual susceptibility, personal hobbies, medical conditions, and age affect individual hearing loss, it is a priority of the City to protect employees from occupational exposures.

-This policy is used to provide adequate methodology for the proper application, selection, use and maintenance of personal protective equipment for the protection of the eyes, face, head, feet, hands and arms, torso, respiratory system and hearing for the City and County of Denver
+This Standard has been developed to provide adequate methodology for the proper application, selection, use and maintenance of personal protective equipment for the protection of the eyes, face, head, feet, hands and arms, torso, respiratory system and hearing for the City and County of Denver employees.

-This procedure is used to ensure that employees are provided a work environment that is ergonomically correct and minimizes the risk of developing work-related musculoskeletal disorders.
+This Standard has been developed to ensure that employees are provided a work environment that is ergonomically correct and minimizes the risk of developing work-related musculoskeletal disorders.
 On-the-job injuries and illnesses associated with poor ergonomics can result in both acute and long-term medical conditions that can be debilitating for employees and costly for employers.
-The Occupational Safety and Health Administration (OSHA) recognize ergonomic issues as a leading concern for workplaces throughout the country and have issued a variety of initiatives to combat this problem.
-As it is the goal of the City & County of Denver to provide a workplace that is free from recognized hazards that could cause injury or illness, this procedure incorporates many of the guidelines established by OSHA to address ergonomic concerns.
+As it is the goal of the City & County of Denver to provide a workplace that is free from recognized hazards that could cause injury or illness, this Standard incorporates many of the guidelines established by industrial best practices to address ergonomic concerns.